Does your chair or sofa give you a bad back?

 The chairs below are great examples of what you'll find at home, in restaurants and offices.
-All but one tilt backwards.
-This is a problem for the human body as it encourages the pelvis to rock backwards and therefore forces the whole spine, including the neck, to slump into a C-shape.
+The seat of most chairs tilt backwards.
+This is a problem for the human body as it encourages the pelvis to rock backwards and forces the whole spine, including the neck, to slump into a C-shape.

 Why is the seat angle so important for my back?